 The Netherlands is a small country with a limited internal market, consequently the Dutch look across their borders for markets.
 They started out as worldwide maritime traders in the 16th century and today they are still significant players in the global economy.

-‘The Netherlands’ means ‘Low Lands’; a large part of the country is situated below sea level.
+‘The Netherlands’ means ‘Low Lands’; a large part of the country is below sea level.
 The Netherlands is often referred to as Holland, but Holland is actually only the northwestern part of the country.

 The Netherlands is a democracy with a tolerant, open society.
 Although up to 40 percent of the Dutch say they have no religion, Calvinism still strongly influences their values and beliefs.
 This Protestant Christian religion, introduced in the 16th century, dictates individual responsibility for moral salvage from the sinful world through introspection, total honesty, soberness, rejection of pleasure and the enjoyment of wealth.

 As a Brazilian general manager living in the Netherlands remarked, “I am happy that my Dutch personnel did not throw me out of my office the first week I worked in Amsterdam.
 As top manager in Rio, I barely spoke to my lower personnel.
-I was used to giving orders and being served.

 A visiting Japanese CEO asked, “If the CEO is pouring his own coffee, what kind of power can he hold in the company?”